quicwg/ops-drafts/draft-ietf-quic-applicability.md

 omitting keepalive entirely.

 By using a Connection ID, QUIC is designed to be robust to NAT address rebinding after a timeout.
+However, this only helps if one endpoint maintains availability at the address its peer uses, and the peer is the one to send after the timeout occurs.

-However, some QUIC connections may not be robust to rebinding because the routing infrastructure (in particular, load balancers) uses the address/port four-tuple to direct traffic.
-Furthermore, middleboxes with functions other than address translation may still affect the path.
+Some QUIC connections may not be robust to rebinding because the routing infrastructure (in particular, load balancers) uses the address/port four-tuple to direct traffic.
+Furthermore, middleboxes with functions other than address translation could still affect the path.
 In particular, firewalls will often not admit server traffic for which it has not kept state for corresponding packets from the client.

-A QUIC application has three strategies to deal with this issue by adjusting idle periods (noting that idle periods and the network idle timeout is distinct from the connection idle timeout, defined as the minimum of the idle timeout parameter in Section 10.1 of {{QUIC}}):
+A QUIC application can adjust idle periods to manage the risk of timeout (noting that idle periods and the network idle timeout is distinct from the connection idle timeout, defined as the minimum of the idle timeout parameter in Section 10.1 of {{QUIC}}), but then there are three options:

 - Ignore it, if the application-layer protocol consists only of interactions with no or very short idle periods, or the protocol's resistance to NAT